 And they do.

-You can get double the fleet wraps done with partial graphics in half the time.
+You can get double the amount of vehicles wrapped with partial graphics in half the time.

 So weigh up the marketing benefits vs downtime.
 Or call us if you want a breakdown of how many vehicles we can do in one day, so you can plan your marketing accordingly.
-We do a lot of fleets.
+We do a lot of fleets wraps.

 A lot of companies are looking to save money when wrapping a fleet.
 And that makes sense when you’re dealing with wrapping 500 vans and trucks.